CodePath2021-Group4/Live.li/README.md

 **Required Must-have Stories**

-* User can login/logout
+[X] User can login/logout
-* User can sign up
+[X] User can sign up
-* User can view a feed of streams
+[X] User can view a feed of streams
-* User can search for streams using search bar
+[ ] User can search for streams using search bar
-* User can search for streams using categories
+[ ] User can search for streams using categories
-* User can click on a stream to watch
+[ ] User can click on a stream to watch
-* User can see the streamers name, title, profile image, video description when clicking on a stream
-* User can follow/unfollow a streamer
+[ ] User can follow/unfollow a streamer
-* User can tab between 3 screens, a discover screen, a personal feed screen, and a profile screen
-* User can go to the discover page to search/find streams
-* User can go to their personal feed to see their followed streamers
-* User can go to their profile page to see their username, profile image, and logout button
-* User can manage the channels they follow on their profile page
+[ ] User can tab between 3 screens, a discover screen, a personal feed screen, and a profile screen [ ] User can go to the discover page to search/find streams [ ] User can go to their personal feed to see their followed streamers [X] User can go to their profile page to see their username, profile image, and logout button [ ] User can manage the channels they follow on their profile page

 **Optional Nice-to-have Stories**

-* Livechat Feature
+[ ] Livechat Feature
-* Push notifications for when a followed channel goes live
-* Users can update their profile image
+[ ] Push notifications for when a followed channel goes live [ ] Users can update their profile image
-* Users can customize their interface (Change from light mode to dark mode, etc.)
+[ ] Users can customize their interface (Change from light mode to dark mode, etc.)
-* Clicking on streamers name or profile image brings the user to their youtube channel
-* YouTube Integration (Import the users subscriptions)
+[ ] Clicking on streamers name or profile image brings the user to their youtube channel [ ] YouTube Integration (Import the users subscriptions)

 ### 2. Screen Archetypes